7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 How’s the wait?

-It’s new, so it’s difficult to nail down an average wait time just yet.
+The wait at breakfast time usually isn’t bad.
 The good news is that this relaxed, open-air restaurant is huge (a sprawling 13,000 square feet) so there are plenty of tables unlike some of the more intimate restaurants on this list.

 They do take limited reservations but on our other visits (in the evening) we haven’t had to wait more than 5 or 10 minutes without a reservation.